Electric Vehicle Incentives

 Federal Investment Tax Credit

 Electric Vehicle Chargers do qualify for ITC credits when combined with a home residential solar system or storage installation.
-Make sure to include all your energy efficiency upgrades as part of your Energy Plus Solar contract to receive the greatest value.
+Make sure to include all your energy efficiency upgrades as part of your Energy Plus Solar contract to receive the highest value.

-Manufactures Discounts
+Manufacturers’ Discounts

 Qualified Manufacturers of the vehicles listed below have indicated that the vehicles are currently eligible for a credit provided other requirements are met.
 Check back for additions to this list.